 Zebra danios, Danio rerio, are just about the hardiest tropical fish you’ll ever keep.
-They don’t mind if the water is hard or soft, still or flowing, warm or unheated, and they are the single best fish for new fishkeepers and new aquariums.
+They don’t mind if the water is hard or soft, still or flowing, warm or unheated, and they are the single best fish for new fish keepers and new aquariums.
 They are small, fast and although they aren’t that colourful, they make up for it in disease resistance and tolerance of less than perfect water conditions.
-Add five to a fish tank of 45cm length, or 30 litres or more.
+Add five to a fish tank of 45cm in length, or 30 litres or more.
 Feed on crumbled flake food for tropical fish and insect larvae.
-Gold and long fin versions are available.
+Gold and long-fin versions are available.
 Leopard danios can be kept in exactly the same way.

 2. Rosy barb

-Platies, Xiphophorus maculatus, are live bearing fish, so called because they give birth to live young.
-We’ve chosen them over Guppy fish as they are hardier, they stay smaller than swordtails, and don’t need salt added to the water, like molly fish.
-Available in any colour from blue to red to yellow, they are suitable for beginners, are colorful fish, and will produce babies.
+Platies, Xiphophorus maculatus, are live-bearing fish, so called because they give birth to live young.
+We’ve chosen them over Guppy fish as they are hardier, stay smaller than Swordtails, and don’t need salt added to the water, like Molly fish.
+Available in any colour from blue to red to yellow, they are suitable for beginners, are colourful fish, and will produce babies.

 4. Corydoras catfish

-Corydoras are cute catfish from South America which are very well behaved and stay small.
+Corydoras are cute catfish from South America which are very well-behaved and stay small.
 They are the most suitable catfish for tropical aquariums and will mix with any fish.
 They scavenge fish food from the substrate but need sinking foods just for them, and a clean gravel bottom so their delicate barbels don’t get eroded.
-Keep in groups of three of more, in fish tanks 60cm long and longer.
-The perfect accompaniment to tetras.
+Keep in groups of three or more, in fish tanks 60cm or longer.
+They are the perfect accompaniment to tetras.

 5. Bristlenose catfish

-Bristlenose catfish, Ancistrus spp. are the most suitable of the algae eating catfish, as they scrape and consume algae, but they don’t get too large, and they’re tank bred, and hardy.
+Bristlenose catfish, Ancistrus spp. are the most suitable of the algae-eating catfish, as they scrape and consume algae, but they don’t get too large, and they’re tank bred.
 They are even easy to breed.
-Add bristlenose catfish to aquariums of 75cm length or more, and keep on their own, in pairs, or groups.
+Add Bristlenose catfish to aquariums of 75cm in length or more, and keep on their own, in pairs, or in groups.
 An easy and recommended first catfish.

 Keep tropical fish and sooner or later you will keep cichlids.
-Kribensis, Pelvicachromis pulcher, are a small, well behaved cichlid which likes to live in pairs, and have a cave to call their own.
+Kribensis, Pelvicachromis pulcher, are a small, well-behaved cichlid which likes to live in pairs and have a cave to call their own.
 They are safe to keep with small fish and may breed.
 Although breeding can make them territorial, they are great parents and you’ll get to see them herding the fry around the tank to feed.
 Keep one pair per tank and ensure you have everything they need during breeding.